Carl Stone, Ariel Kalma & Ariadne / Wednesday, 26.06.2019

 After learning circular breathing from a snake charmer in India, Ariel practiced it on soprano sax.
 Returning to France in late ’76, Ariel included those sounds into his own long-delay-effect system.
 With his passion for recording and sound, Ariel was naturally drawn to studio work and spent some time as technical assistant at Paris’ GRM – Musical Research Group.
 Over three decades, Ariel Kalma published a long run of records and cassettes.
 His compositions have been used for modern dance-theatre, films, musical poetry, guided meditations, transformational groups and could be said to have contributed to the birth of musical genres such as minimal music, ambient and new age

 Ariadne is an A/V experimental sacred music duo comprised of Christine Papania (voice, electronics) and Benjamin Forest (electronics).
 With a focus on interspersing the ritualism of ancient spirituality and the secular iconography of the postmodern, Ariadne flawlessly bridge the two worlds through their intricate musical compositions, striking digital visuals, and captivating live performances.

-Since early 2015 the Kiezsalon has offered a forum for innovative musical activity beyond genre boundaries.
-As an interface between avantgarde, advanced pop music and interdisciplinary art the series presents compact performances by artists from diverse genres, origin and status.
-Initiated by Digital in Berlin and based at one of the last authentic locations in Berlin, the 120 year old Schneider Brewery.
-Following four exciting years, the Kiezsalon has established itself as a popular and successful series, so far hosting 82 acts from 29 countries.
+Since 2015 the Kiezsalon has offered a forum for innovative musical activity beyond genre boundaries.
+As an interface between avant-garde, advanced pop music and interdisciplinary art, the series presents compact performances of 30 minutes by artists of diverse genres, origin and status.
+Initiated by Digital in Berlin and based at one of the last authentic locations in Berlin – the 120-year-old, hidden Musikbrauerei.
+Following five exciting years, the Kiezsalon has established itself as one of the most popular and successful series in Berlin, so far hosting more than 100 acts from 32 countries.

 Carl Stone, Ariel Kalma & Ariadne LIVE